awslabs/aws-encryption-sdk-java/README.md

 The following code sample demonstrates how to get started:

 1. Instantiate the SDK.
-2. Setup an AWS KMS Keyring.
+2. Setup a KMS keyring.
 3. Encrypt and decrypt data.

 ```java